Driveclub: Post-release updates

 Driveclub launched in North America on 7 October 2014, Europe on 8 October 2014, and the United Kingdom on 10 October 2014.
-However, the game suffered from severe online issues at launch.
+However, the game suffered from severe online connection issues at launch.
 Evolution Studios had released the first premium DLC packs (Ignition Expansion Pack and Photo-Finish Tour Pack) for free to affected players in November.
 PlayStation UK executive Fergal Gara apologized for the marred launch of the game.

 On 8 December 2014, Sony released a weather patch which added dynamic weather to the game.
-The feature was delayed up to two months after launch to include all improvements to the weather that the developers wanted.
+The feature was delayed up to two months after launch to include all improvements to the weather that the developers had wanted.

-In January 2015, Evolution Studios released a new patch that brought several new features to the game, with the most significant one being the introduction of Japan.
+In January 2015, Evolution Studios released a new patch that brought several new features to the game, with the highlight of the patch being the introduction of Japan.
 A total of five tracks were added, including Lake Shoji and Nakasendo.

 On 1 April 2015, as a tribute to the MotorStorm racing game series, Evolution Studios released a free special DLC pack containing the Wombat Typhoon from the very game series.

 On 22 March 2016, Evolution released their final DLC pack for the game, "Finish Line", which includes events named "Clocking Off" and "The Long Goodbye".
-On the same day, Sony announced that Evolution would be shut down.
+On that same day, Sony announced that Evolution would be shut down.
 Subsequent updates for the game would be created by other Sony studios.
 These updates included the game's first city circuit, Old Town in Scotland (along with six route variations), and Hardcore handling physics, available via Patch 1.26 on 11 February 2016, and five more city circuits (one in each country of location), all of which first appeared in Driveclub VR, added to the game via Patch 1.28 on 31 October 2016.

 Sony Interactive Entertainment announced that online services for Driveclub would be terminated on 31 March 2020, meaning that players can no longer access the online features from that date onwards.
 The game, along with its DLC packs and standalone expansions, was removed from the PlayStation Store on 29 August 2019.